pquam/Quamium/README.md

 You can find the Ladybird Browser project here: https://github.com/LadybirdBrowser/ladybird

+AI was used for modifying application layouts in Qt and doing code reviews.
+I wrote all the application code my self.

 ## Requirements
 The project is built with CMake and a Qt-based toolchain.
 You will need: